China's Dongfeng, fresh from PSA deal, posts strong 2013 profit

 Dongfeng’s growth was largely driven by a sales rebound at its two Japanese ventures - which combined accounted for nearly half of vehicle sales by volume in 2013 - as anti-Japan sentiment inside China triggered by a 2012 territorial dispute eased.

-Dongfeng’s ventures with Honda Motor Co Ltd and Nissan Motor Co last year reported sales increases of 113.9 percent and 19.9 percent by volume respectively, rebounding from a low base.
+Dongfeng’s ventures with Honda Motor Co Ltd (7267.T) and Nissan Motor Co (7201.T) last year reported sales increases of 113.9 percent and 19.9 percent by volume respectively, rebounding from a low base.

 In 2012, a dispute between Beijing and Tokyo over a group of uninhabited islands in the South China Sea hurt sales of Japanese brands in China.